suqingdong/omim/README.md

 > update the database according to the file mim2gene.txt

 > *The method uses web scraping technology, which may lead to IP blocking.
-Please use it with caution and consider using proxy IPs.*
+Please use it with caution or consider using proxy IPs.*

 ```
 omim update